ChickenTenders2/FoodLink/README.md

 - If an item is detected click 'Add Item' to add it to the inventory.

 - (NOTE: This mode is experimental and may not always be accurate.
-You can modify the fields before adding in case the item in case of error.
+You can modify the fields before adding the item in case of error.
 May need to adjust the angle of the item you are holding to gain more accurate results.)

 ### 7. Report